SamTebbs33/elk/writing-elk-files.md

 </html>
 ```
 {% endmethod %}
+#### String
-* A plain string is also a statement and supports common escape characters.
+A plain string is also a statement and supports common escape characters.
 Strings are inserted into the resulting HTML.
-* Template expression
+### Template expression
+#### Variables
 {% method -%}
-  * Variables are used to access the data provided on compilation.
+Variables are used to access the data provided on compilation.
 Nested variables are separated by dots.
 The following example uses `{ title: "John's page", author: { name: "John", email: "john@smith.me" } }` and the header tag shows how string interpolation is done.
 {% sample lang="elk" -%}
 ```elk
 html {